Shifting Skin: Transforming Fabric Data-projection @ Cube 36, Frankston Arts Centre 24 May - 16 June 2013

 with the generous support of Frankston Arts Centre and Arts Victoria

-n Shifting Skin: Transforming Fabric presents detailed scans of human skin that has been marked by tattoo ink.
-In a sleight of hand, selected elements of these tattoos will be animated and will seem to move across the surface of the skin as tattoos shift and phase across the different projections, visible from the street.
+Shifting Skin: Transforming Fabric presented detailed scans of human skin marked by tattoo ink.
+In a sleight of hand, selected elements of these tattoos were animated and appeared to move across the surface of the skin as tattoos shift and phase across the different projections, visible from the street.

 This silent moving image work is part of a larger ongoing project that examines skin as a photographic surface and a transitioning fabric.
 Bennett deploys a unique combination of techniques that include scanography, 3D depth maps and animation, to create an experience that is somewhat disorientating and revelatory.